RalphHightower/blog/_posts/2024-10-26-IAmTheEnemyWithin.md

 “The crazy lunatics that we have — the fascists, the Marxists, the communists, the people that we have that are actually running the country,” Trump said this month at a rally in Wisconsin.
 “Those people are more dangerous — the enemy from within — than Russia and China and other people.”

+@RalphHightower: I am not a lunatic.
+Unlike you, Trump, I am not in cognitive decline, or as your psychologist niece, Mary Trump says, experiencing dementia.

 Trump got push-back from the closest thing to far-right *"state-run"* media, [Faux News](https://www.foxnews,com/):

 - Howard Kurtz of Fox News told Trump in an interview last weekend that “enemies from within is a pretty ominous phrase, if you’re talking about other Americans.”